Diegod01/R/README.md

-# Data Science and statistics wih R
+# Data Science and statistics with R